#MojoAwards — Mobile Journalism Annual Competition

 The Mobile Journalism Awards is an annual global competition run by the Visual Editors Non-Profit to advance, identify and celebrate the best mobile journalism reporting each year.
 Winning work is featured in international screening events and winners receive prizes.

 NOTE: Entries may be recorded with any combination of smartphone, mobile, drone and pocket cameras.
-They do not need to be edited on mobile devices.
+Films do not need to be edited on mobile devices.

-Ethical and transparent mobile journalism is what judges like to see.
+Ethical, original and honest storytelling is what judges like to see.

 These awards make a real difference for mobile storytellers and the communities they serve.